Batch Bayesian optimisation via density-ratio estimation with guarantees: Appendix

 \counterwithin{equation}{section} \counterwithin{lemma}{section} \counterwithin{proposition}{section} \counterwithin{assumption}{section} \counterwithin{theorem}{section}

 \counterwithin{figure}{section} \counterwithin{table}{section}

 This appendix complements the main paper with proofs, experiment details and additional experiments and discussions. \autoref{sec:proofs} presents full proofs for the main theoretical results in the paper.
 In \autoref{sec:bore-thompson}, we discuss an approach to derive alternative regret bounds for BORE under a Thompson sampling perspective.
 We discuss the theoretical analysis of BORE with its non-constant approximation for the observations quantile $\quantile$ in \autoref{sec:non-constant}.
 In \autoref{sec:exp-details}, we present further details on the experiments setup.
-Finally, \autoref{sec:extra-exp} presents additional experiments on higher-dimensional settings.
+Finally, \autoref{sec:extra-exp} presents an additional experiment assessing dimensionality effects.